lucasjellema/conclusion-tech-radar/README.md

 Notes & development
 - The app communicates between modules using `CustomEvent` events (e.g., `filter-category`, `filter-phase`, `open-modal`, `language-changed`).
+- **Proportional Ring Widths:** Ring widths are calculated proportionally based on the number of blips they contain.
+Rings with more blips (like "adopt") are wider, while rings with fewer blips (like "hold" and "deprecate") are narrower.
+A minimum width constraint (10% of radius) ensures all rings remain visible.
+The algorithm normalizes ring widths to fit within the total radar radius.
 - The radar layout computes ring spacing from the active phases returned by `js/data.js` so hiding phases compresses the rings.
 - Blips are rendered as domain-shaped symbols (square/triangle/diamond/star/circle) and companies within the same domain share the same symbol shape.
 Company colors are assigned and persisted for the browser session.
 - Double-click a company name in the sidebar to open the company modal which shows description, domain, logo, homepage link and a breakdown of ratings counts per category as well as the listing of ratings tied to that company.